 How do I add my camper to After Camp Care?
-If you would like to add After Camp Care to your reservation you may do so by calling 407-449-2240.
-Need more info about
+If you would like to add After Camp Care to your reservation, you may do so by calling 407-449-2240.

 After Camp Care?

-See the After Camp Care section this handbook.
+See the After Camp Care section of this handbook.

 Can our family pet come to camp check-in and check-out?
 Pets are not permitted on 24/7 Learning Academy property (this includes camp check-in and check-out), unless they are an active service animal.

 How do I know what my camper did each day at camp?
 Our camp activities and schedules are subject to change due to various other unforeseen circumstances.
 Because of this, we do not provide a written schedule to hand out each day, but you can still know what exciting activities your camper participated in each day by asking your camper some of the questions found in “24/7 Learning Academy Entrepreneurship Camp goals” section of this handbook.